The Dark Consequences of Poland's New Holocaust Law

 Weaponized humiliation is a dangerous thing.
 “Something much more important, in my judgment, is what they have done internally,” Gross told me about the new law.
 “They have stirred anti-Semitism.
 This has always been part of this party’s spiritual legacy.”

 “For God’s sake, these Jewish victims were Polish citizens!”
 Gross added.
-“These guys who say ‘Them the Jews’ and ‘We the Poles’ are out of their minds.”
+“These guys who say ‘They the Jews’ and ‘We the Poles’ are out of their minds.”

 Since the law was proposed last month, the atmosphere in Poland seems to have shifted.
 A prominent television commentator referred to Jews as “kikes” on Twitter, in a post that was later removed.
 The director of a state-run television station said on the air this week that Nazi death camps should actually be called Jewish, because “Who managed the crematoria there?” he asked, according to the Associated Press’s report.